Mary Ellen Pleasant: California Gold Rush and civil rights

 The California Gold Rush (1848–1855) provided a unique opportunity for Black people.
 As one African American miner wrote to his wife, "This is the best place for black folks on the globe.
 All a man has to do is to work, and he will make money."
 Many Black Americans were made rich through prospecting.

 Since only one out of ten pioneers coming to the state were women, Pleasant realized that she could seize a very lucrative opportunity to cook and provide lodging for the miners.
 There was a wrinkle.
-Americans southerners also made a run for the Gold Coast, taking their enslaved people with them.
+American southerners also made a run for the Gold Coast, taking their enslaved people with them.
 There were slave catchers and slaveholders who came looking for runaways.
 Governor Peter Hardeman Burnett was such a southerner who wanted to eliminate all blacks from the state.
 In addition, there was a California law that allowed any black person to be sold into slavery if they did not have appropriate papers.